open-contracting/standard_extension_template/README.md

 The structure of the extension repository should look like:

 ```
-├── README.md (a full description of the extension in markdown - required)
+├── README.md (a full description of the extension in markdown, it should include the content of README-template.md file verbatim - required.)
 ├── extension.json (a json file giving metadata about the extension - required)
 ├── release-schema.json (json merge patch of release-schema.json)
 ├── record-package-schema.json (json merge patch of record-package-schema.json)